Professional Color Grading for Video

 Automatic Scene Detection

-ColorDirector detects the individual scenes contained within a video clip, separates them into multiple clips then adds them to the storyboard panel like any other video clip.
+ColorDirector detects the individual scenes contained within footage, separates them into multiple clips then adds them to the storyboard panel like any other video file.